GoodManWEN/easyrpc/README.md

  - Both synchronize and asynchronize is allowed register to server.
  - Both synchronize and asynchronize call method is provided by the client.
  - High performance & low latency with async preforked module.
- - Supported for both pypy and cpython 36up version on Linux and windows.
+ - Supported for both pypy and cpython 36up version on Linux and Windows platform.
- - Distributed notice service supported by etcd.(Developing.
+ - Distributed notice service supported by etcd.(Under development.
  - Some more black magics.

  # Installation